 Show cross sections for as many areas as necessary to completely describe the structure layout.
 Include details for connections, insulation placement, ceiling heights, and/or other necessary or unusual details.

 Submit framing plans for floor, ceiling, wall and roof framing indicating dimensions, materials, sizes, spacing, and connection details of all structural framing members.

 Indicate roof layout, pitches, slope directions, roof covering, sheathing and underlayment.

-Detailed cross-sections of foundation components, anchoring, structural member connections, seismic connections, and other pertinent construction details.
+Detailed cross-sections of foundation components, walls, anchoring, structural member connections, seismic connections, and other pertinent construction details.

 - A plot showing the location of all test borings and/or excavations.